dcanasp/memory_bank/high level/code/js-ts/Node.js.md

-Node.js is an open-source, cross-platform JavaScript runtime environment built on [[Browser javascript|Chrome's V8]] JavaScript engine.
+Node.js is an open-source, cross-platform [[JavaScript]] runtime environment built on Chrome's V8 JavaScript engine.
 It allows developers to write server-side JavaScript code, extending the reach of JavaScript beyond the browser.
 This enables building a wide range of applications, including:

 #### **Key Features:**